typescript-tea/core/README.md

 ## Example

-This is the usual counter app example using the react runtime:
+This is the usual counter app example using the react runtime.
+It is also available in [this repo](https://github.com/typescript-tea/simple-counter-example).

 ```ts
 import React from "react";